Personalized Web Page Settings

 - Turn off heading announcement when headings are not used to structure information on a page.

 - Turn off navigation quick keys on pages that use certain types of access keys so the keys do not conflict.

 - Personalize Web settings for forms, frames, lists, and long quotations.

 Personalizing Web Settings

 Do the following to create or modify personalized settings for a Web page.
 Note that changes made are saved permanently to JSI files (for example, FreedomScientific.com.jsi) and do not apply to other Web pages.
-JSI files are stored in the PersonalizedSettings folder, which can be found by choosing the Start button, All Programs, JAWS X (where X is the JAWS version number), Explore JAWS, and then the Explore My Settings folder.
+JSI files are stored in the PersonalizedSettings folder, which can be found by opening the Utilities menu from the JAWS window, selecting the Explore Utilities Folder option, and then choosing Explore My Settings.

 - Press INSERT+V to open the Quick Settings dialog box.
 Focus is in the Search edit box.